 5. Amazon Basics 36-Inch Collapsible Metal Dog Crate

-- Divider panel: Adjusts internal space as your dog grows
+- Adjustable Divider Panel: Allows you to customize the interior as your dog grows

 6. FDW 30-Inch Double Door Metal Dog Crate

-- Double door design: Multiple access points for flexibility
+- Double door design: Offers multiple access points for easier placement

-- Rust-resistant metal wire: Built for everyday use
+- Rust-resistant metal wire: Durable construction for active dogs

 Buying Guide: How to Choose the Best Dog Cage